 - Do you have suggestions on how to introduce the SLAQ to the sites?

 - What happens if a school or other site doesn't want to complete it?

 - Can you share an example of language we can use in an existing MOU (Memorandum of Understanding) or other participation agreement we have with our sites?

-Absolutely.
-Digital copies of each SLAQ are available as word documents for email or printing are available in the SLAQ SharePoint folder.
-We hope that having these "paper" SLAQ options will help you and your sites to start planning ahead.
+Absolutely!
+Digital copies of each SLAQ are available as word documents or fillable PDFs for email or printing and are available in the SLAQ Materials folders.
+We hope that having these “paper” SLAQ options will help you and your sites to start planning ahead.

 Here’s an example of a few bullets or sentences you can add to your existing MOUs.
 Please adapt as needed.

 - Staff at [INSERT NAME OF SITE] will complete the Site-Level Assessment Questionnaire (SLAQ) annually to document current nutrition and activity policies and practices that are in place.

 - The SLAQ should be completed at the beginning [or end] of each school [or program] year and reflect the current situation at the time of assessment.
 (Note: the current situation does not include policies and practices that will be implemented in the coming year, but have not yet begun)